openvswitch/ovs/Documentation/intro/install/documentation.rst

 Once Sphinx installed, the documentation can be built using the provided Makefile targets::

-    $ make htmldocs
+    $ make htmldocs-check

 .. important::

-   The ``htmldocs`` target will fail if there are any syntax errors.
+   The ``htmldocs-check`` target will fail if there are any syntax errors.
    However, it won't catch more succint issues such as style or grammar issues.
    As a result, you should always inspect changes visually to ensure the result is as intended.

 Once built, documentation is available in the ``/Documentation/_build`` folder.
 Open the root ``index.html`` to browse the documentation.